 By using recycled paper and recycling waste paper you will help to protect our environment.
 You can recycle any white or coloured paper, shredded paper, newspapers, paper directories, magazines, junk mail, and holiday brochures in your green bag.
 Paper must be kept dry, so please fold the bag over if it is raining.
 Alternatively, paper can be taken to a recycling bank or your local recycling centre.

-Currently these are not accepted in your kerbside recycling service, but they can be recycled at your local recycling centre in one of their special collection banks.
+Currently these are not accepted in your kerbside recycling service due to the plastic lining, however they can be recycled at your local recycling centre in one of their special collection banks.

 Chemicals including weed killers, pesticides, white spirits, bleaches, old medicines and other household chemicals can be disposed of at your local recycling centre.
 These must be in a securely labelled container to be placed in the hazardous waste store.
 Limit 5 litres.